-When your doctor has a contract with your health plan.
+In-network healthcare is when your doctor has a contract with your health plan to provide healthcare for established fees.

 Your health insurance company will most likely negotiate contracts with your healthcare providers.
 These providers are in your network.
 They usually include doctors, specialists, labs for test results, radiology facilities, and pharmacies.